2027 Dairy - Judging Process

 B. FINANCIAL RESULTS WHERE:

-• Profit will be determined by the calculation of the operating profit per hectare, that is gross income, net of stock purchases (adjusted for changes in livestock numbers) less working expenses, Interest, development, capital expenditure, drawings, dividends and taxation are not included in the calculation of operating profit
+• Profit will be determined by the calculation of the operating profit per hectare, that is gross income, net of stock purchases (adjusted for changes in livestock numbers) less working expenses.
+Interest, development, capital expenditure, drawings, dividends and taxation are not included in the calculation of operating profit.

-• Financial performance will be determined from annual financial statements for the three years ending at the farm balance date in 2021.
+• Financial performance will be determined from annual financial statements for the three years ending at the farm balance date in 2026.

 C. THE EFFECTIVENESS OF THE FARMS GOVERNANCE PROCEDURES AND INITIATIVES, IN AREAS THAT INCLUDE:

-• The adoption of innovative farming systems and reinvestment in the business
+• The adoption of innovative farming systems and reinvestment in the business.

-• The pursuit of sustainable management strategies including the up-skilling of all farm personnel
+• The pursuit of sustainable management strategies including the up-skilling of all farm personnel.

-• Keeping up to date with new farming methods and ways to monitor performance
+• Keeping up to date with new farming methods and ways to monitor performance.

 • The level of recognition given to kaitiakitanga and ngā tikanga Māori in the operation of the farming enterprise.